sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   3) The manifests are created for each feature.
      * The manifest describes the runtime options for the docker, like mounts, environment, args, ...
      * The manifest is assigned with node-selector labels
-  4) Manifests are applied in master.
+  4) The manifests are applied in master.
      * For a better control, manifests can be checked into a github repo.
      * A script running in master can watch for updates and apply manifest on each update or remove, if manifest is deleted.
   5) Configure SONiC switches with VIP of the cluster